bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/anchors-shackles-ark.md

  Do you run into issues with fees for the transaction clearing?

 ## Burak:
  So this is a liquidity network, just like Lightning.
 So they're launching fees, but it's a factory commitment.
 So, this is like 250 bytes, like one transaction, right?
-It's a launching transaction, and they'll have, say, 1,000 participants, and the fees are divided by that number of participants; that's like 25,000 subs, divided by that number of participants, plus liquidity fees.
+It's a launching transaction, and they'll have, say, 1,000 participants and the fees are divided by that number of participants; that's like 25,000 subs, divided by that number of participants, plus liquidity fees.
 It's lightning, and there's all liquidity networks.
 This liquidity is used less efficiently here.

 ## First participant:
  Thank you.
 Sure.
 All right, cool.
 Can I ask one question?
 So, in this diagram, the stuff on the left is confirmed.
 So you can see three outputs, and then that coin's output is sort of an Opsy TV kind of thing that you can expand out to 100.
 So, when everyone uses this, they can see that my share is coming from that.
 Okay, so then there's this four-week delay.
 Let's say there's a scenario where everyone's aware, like, okay, this operator, this factory guy, he's offline, he's dead.
 So, we know, why wait four weeks?
 We need to close.
 What is the process that any, let's say, large and there is a hundred?
 Is it the case that any of the?
 100 can then close at the current state, or do you need it?
 Like, what is the process?